After 24 years, former Seattle Sonic Detlef Schrempf hosts his last charitable gala

 They’re calling the final gala the “Last Splash,” to be held June 24 at the Meydenbauer Center in Bellevue.
 The event — along with a celebrity golf tournament — has supported more than 100 children’s charities in the Northwest.

-Schrempf entered the fundraising world in 1994, when he was traded back to the Sonics from Minneapolis.
+Schrempf entered the fundraising world in 1994, when he was traded back to the Sonics from Indiana.
 At the time, “the hot thing” was celebrity golf tournaments, he said, so Schrempf and his wife, Mari, filed the paperwork to put one on with an accompanying fundraising dinner.
 They founded The Detlef Schrempf Foundation in 1996.

 Over the years, Ripples of Giving grew, and participants and sponsors stayed, year after year.